 16. International Architecture Exhibition of the Venice Biennale

-The 2018 Italy Pavilion will not only be an exhibition of works, projects and best practices: it is an opportunity for Italy, a reflection of international scope useful to the communities.
+The 2018 Italian Pavilion at the 16th International Architecture Exhibition of the Venice Biennale, curated by Mario Cucinella was not only an exhibition of works, projects and best practices but it is an opportunity for Italy.
+A reflection of international scope useful to the communities.

 for the country